kyleboas/tacticsjournal.com/research/research.md

     Football tactics travel faster than anyone can follow.
 A manager changes shape mid-match in LaLiga.
 A defensive structure appears independently at three clubs across two leagues.
 A pressing trigger starts showing up in YouTube breakdowns in German, then French, then Portuguese — weeks before it surfaces in English-language coverage.
   </p>
   <p>
-    No person can read 118 RSS feeds, watch 30 YouTube channels, and process press conferences in eight languages.
+    No person can read 118 RSS feeds, watch 33 YouTube channels, and process press conferences, interviews, and analysis in eight languages.
 By the time a tactical trend is widely discussed, it has already been adopted.
 The information existed earlier.
 It was just scattered across too many sources for any individual to connect.
   </p>
   <div class="r-card">
     <div class="r-card-label">From the Research Pipeline — Live</div>
     <p>
-      The system currently tracks 1,491 ingested sources, has identified 557 distinct tactical patterns, and scores each for novelty against a historical baseline.
-When a signal reaches sufficient strength across independent sources, a multi-agent research team produces a full report — automatically.
+      The source network now covers 151 configured outlets: 118 RSS feeds and 33 YouTube channels.
+Every source is tagged by frontier vs. mainstream status, football culture, and format so the detector can surface ideas that are spreading in one part of the game before the big outlets package them for everyone else.
     </p>
   </div>
 </div>